lucylai96/lucylai96.github.io/teaching.md

 By far, my favorite teaching endeavor has been bringing [COLL 158: How Music Plays the Brain](https://courses.rice.edu/admweb/!SWKSCAT.cat?p_action=CATALIST&p_acyr_code=2019&p_crse_numb=158&p_subj=COLL) to life!
 I designed and taught 3 semesters of this seminar course on the intersection of music and neuroscience. _COLL 158 won the 2017 Rice University [Student-Taught Course Teaching award](https://cte.rice.edu/stc#award)!_

-All course materials (including the syllabus and lecture slides) from the last rendition of the course (Spring 2018) are publicly available on [the course's Canvas site](https://canvas.rice.edu/courses/10423/).
+All course materials (including the syllabus and lecture slides) from the last rendition of the course (Spring 2018) are publicly available on [the course Canvas site](https://canvas.rice.edu/courses/10423/).

 ![Visiting CAMRI](./files/coll158camri.jpg)

 _**COLL 158 visits Baylor College of Medicine's [Core for Advanced Magnetic Resonance Imaging](https://www.bcm.edu/research/centers/advanced-mr-imaging) (CAMRI)**_

-> “Students will leave this course having developed a greater appreciation for the power of music through dialogues between an age-old art and a budding field of science.”  - lofty goals from the course syllabus
+> “Students will leave this course having developed a greater appreciation for the power of music through dialogues between an age-old art and a budding field of science.”  - from the course syllabus

-So, did I fulfill my promises? :p
+Did I fulfill my promises? :-)

 #### Course Evaluations
 * [what they thought of the course](./files/coll158_evals.pdf)